Bead Glossary A to J

 BEADING WIRE

 Very fine wires twisted together and covered with a smooth coating.
-Tiger Tail is the common name of a beading wire made up of 7 strands of wire, but also available are wires made from 19 and 49 strands, these have better drape than the 7 strand.
+Tiger Tail is the common name of a beading wire made up of 7 strands of wire, but wires are also availablemade from 19 and 49 strands, these have better drape than the 7 strand.
 All have good strength, but can deform if jewellery is not looked after when stored.
 Beading wire will not knot, so you will need to use a crimp bead to finish designs or to space beads.
 Click to view a selection of our Beading Wires or read our Guide To Cords Threads And WIres

 Above is an example of Olivine Tiger Tail Beading Wire 0.38mm by 80 metres.